jaybirnegi/data-analyst-job-market-sql/README.md

 ---

-## Analytical Focus

-The project answers the following:
+## Key Business Questions

-- Which Data Analyst roles offer the highest salaries?
+- What are the highest paying Data Analyst roles?
 - Which skills are most frequently required?
 - Which skills are associated with higher average salaries?
-- Which skills provide both strong demand and strong compensation?
+- Which skills offer both high demand and strong compensation?
+-
+---

 ## Top Skills by Demand